Ron Sanders, president, Warner Bros. Worldwide Home Entertainment Distribution

 Clarissa Weirick, EVP and general counsel, Warner Bros.
 Home Entertainment

-She served as SVP and general counsel of Warner’s digital distribution group from 2006 to 2011, handling the licensing of film, TV and original short-form product for VOD and electronic sellthrough for all digital platforms worldwide.
-From 2002 to 2006 she was SVP of business and legal affairs, corporate business development and strategy for Warner Bros.
-Entertainment, handling legal issues for online distribution, online interactive gaming and wireless.
-Before that she was VP of business and legal affairs for new media.
+Weirick oversees all legal issues for the home video, Warner Bros.
+Digital Distribution and Warner Bros.
+Interactive Entertainment departments.
+She served as SVP and general counsel of Warner’s digital distribution group from 2006 to 2011, handling the licensing of film, TV and original short-form product for VOD and electronic sellthrough for all digital platforms.
+From 2002 to 2006 she was SVP of business and legal affairs in Warner Bros.
+Home Entertainment’s corporate business development and strategy group, handling acquisitions, investments, joint ventures and strategic partnerships related to new business models.

 Jacqueline Jourdain Hayes, SVP and deputy general counsel, legal and business affairs, Warner Bros.
 Home Entertainment

-Hayes joined Warner Home Video in 1998 as counsel and was promoted to VP of business and legal affairs in 2000.
+First joining Warner Home Video in 1998 as counsel, Hayes was promoted to VP of business and legal affairs in 2000.
 She joined the newly formed Warner Bros.
-Digital Distribution division in 2006 and was later promoted to SVP of the business and legal affairs division of that group.
-Hayes was appointed SVP and deputy general counsel of Warner Bros.
-Home Entertainment in 2011.
+Digital Distribution division in 2006 and was later promoted to SVP of the business and legal affairs division